 The truth is that clients often do not like to travel far to meet an attorney.
 If you are located in a place that is near or convenient for them, this can add to the success level of your law firm because it can lead to more leads.

 If need be, look at past data for your legal practice or law firm to determine where most of your clients are coming from.
-Further, if there are certain clients that are of the quality you wish to attract, where were those particular clients located?
+Further, if certain clients are of the quality you wish to attract, where were those particular clients located?
 Figuring that out is an important consideration.

 It can be interesting to check out where competing law firms or lawyers or located.
 Some lawyers might automatically assume they want to be near their competition.
 They might assume their competition has the right idea in terms of where to locate an office.